Coastal Decorating Ideas for Your Beach Home

 Designer Mood Board: Modern Coastal Design

-This coastal mood board visually translates the foundational palette and material direction used throughout modern coastal interiors, inspired by the layered aesthetic seen in projects by Pure Salt Interiors.
+This mood board captures the foundational palette and material direction used throughout modern coastal interiors, inspired by the layered aesthetic seen in projects by Pure Salt Interiors.
 The palette blends warm whites, sandy neutrals, soft blue accents, gentle grays, and natural wood tones to create a calm, balanced foundation.

-Imagery across the board highlights defining materials, including linen textiles, sisal rugs, woven lighting, rattan accents, shiplap detailing, and light oak flooring.
+Imagery across the board highlights the defining materials of the style — linen textiles, sisal rugs, woven lighting, rattan accents, shiplap detailing, and light oak flooring.
 A mix of woven fibers, organic finishes, and soft tonal fabrics introduces depth while keeping the overall look light, relaxed, and refined.
-By emphasizing material variation and subtle tonal contrast rather than bold color shifts, modern coastal interiors feel timeless and adaptable—allowing each space to connect naturally to its surroundings while maintaining a cohesive design story throughout the home.
+By emphasizing material variation and subtle tonal contrast rather than bold color shifts, modern coastal interiors feel versatile and enduring — allowing each space to connect naturally to its surroundings while maintaining a cohesive design story throughout the home.

 Modern coastal mood board with layered textures, including sisal rugs, rattan lighting, shiplap walls, light oak flooring, and soft blue and neutral tones.